kefkajr/MagicPals/README.md

 # MagicPals
 This is where change summaries, work intentions, and related planning will be written.

+#### 5/10
+LevelData now contains a list of TileData, which in turn contains a list of WallData.
+These can be saved, loaded, and displayed when the game runs!

+However, they don't do anything yet.
+Before we even begin introducing the stealth element (the idea that enemies can't see units blocked by walls), we should start with updating the current targeting methods.

+When calculating navigable paths for walking movement, walls should block the path and units should walk around them.

+When selecting a target for a physical attack, a target should not be accessible if a wall divides them and the attacker.
+Start with the physical attack.

+Should there be some exceptions?
+Some magical attacks should be able to target units on the other side of a wall.
+But the wall should block the area of effect, too.
+That is, a fireball dropped on the opposite side of a wall should not be able to burn back through the wall and cause damage on the near side of the wall.

 #### 5/2
 The Board Creator scene has been updated place to Walls on top of tiles, changing their height, thickness, and relative origin from the tile.
 Cool!!